 Our agile app building platform is the foundation for innovative digital experiences at scale for mobile, desktop and beyond

 As the pandemic headwinds continue shifting, organizations across industries are reimagining their workplaces.
-Okta – an identity and access management solution provider – is one of them.
+Okta – an identity and access management solution provider – is one of the companies addressing digital workplace trends head-on.
 In fact, Okta had been making the shift to a hybrid work environment long before Covid-19 hit.
 As Okta CEO Todd McKinnon explains, the company’s “dynamic work” approach means “employees can be located anywhere and work from home, but still have access to the benefits of being an office worker.”
 And it expects about 85% of its workforce will be remote, compared to 30% pre-pandemic, once its transition to dynamic work is complete.

-To gain insight into how Okta is enabling this shift to a new model of working – and the role of a mobile workplace app – we interviewed Okta’s Head of Dynamic Work, Sam Fisher.
+To gain insight into how Okta is responding to workplace transformation trends – and the role of a mobile workplace app – we interviewed Okta’s Head of Dynamic Work, Sam Fisher.
 Modo first got to know Sam Fisher during her involvement launching a Modo-powered mobile workplace app for Capital One, her previous employer.
 In this newly created role, Sam is responsible for shaping employees’ experiences as Okta shifts to this new model of dynamic work and making sure that employees are able to make the transition seamlessly and effectively.

 Q. When we first met you years ago while you were at Capital One, the idea of a workplace centered around the assumption that most people would be working on site.
-What’s changed in how you think about the workplace experience since the pandemic?
+What’s changed in how you think about the workplace experience since the pandemic, as relates to digital workplace trends?

 A. We launched the Capital One @Work workplace app in 2014, when workplace experience was an emerging term.
 At that time, when most people were in the office, the app was primarily centered around helping people make good decisions about what they wanted to do during their day.
 That ultimately enabled people to deliver the best services and products to Capital One’s clients, to design the best services and features for the applications at Capital One, and to engage well with the workplace from a cultural standpoint.